Genesis G70 (2021-2024) Review

 - Interior feels a bit dated

-- Boot is small while access is tight
+- Boot is small and access is tight

 "Another day, another premium car brand.
 But Genesis really does have the potential to make an impact on a competitive market – with a unique approach to car sales and a strong line-up.
 But does the Genesis G70 have what it takes to tempt buyers away from the Mercedes C-Class, BMW 3 Series and Audi A4?
 Read our full Genesis G70 review to find out."

-The Genesis G70 has been on sale elsewhere for a number of years, but a recent facelift has coincided with its introduction into the UK.
+The Genesis G70 had been on sale elsewhere for several years, but a recent facelift coincided with its introduction into the UK.
 It's based on the excellent (but equally left-field) Kia Stinger, sharing petrol and diesel engines with numerous cars in the Kia and Hyundai line-ups.
-That means we get a choice of 2.0-litre petrol and 2.2-litre diesel engines, while an automatic gearbox is standard across the range.
+That means a choice of 2.0-litre petrol and 2.2-litre diesel cars on the used market, while an automatic gearbox is standard across the range.

-Unfortunately, for now, that means the petrol and diesel engines found in the Genesis G70 look a bit old fashioned.
-We've only driven the 2.0-litre petrol which, even with 245PS on tap (a lower-powered model is also available), doesn't feel all that eager.
+We've only driven the 2.0-litre petrol, which, even with 245PS on tap (a lower-powered model is also available), doesn't feel all that eager.
 And its 35.4mpg official fuel economy figure means you'll be visiting the petrol station on a fairly regular basis.

 The Genesis G70's interior is well-equipped for the money and feels perfectly premium, if not quite as up-to-date as alternatives.
-That's because there are quite a few buttons and switches, while the desirable 12.3-inch digital instrument display is only available as part of the expensive Innovation Pack.
+That's because there are quite a few buttons and switches, while the desirable 12.3-inch digital instrument display was only available as part of the Innovation Pack.

 While it's easy to get comfortable in the front seats, the Genesis G70 makes for quite a cramped family car.
 Space for rear-seat passengers is tight, while the boot is absolutely tiny for a car of this class.
 Fortunately, a Genesis G70 Shooting Brake estate car is on its way.